andreyshabalin/MatrixEQTL/README.md

 # Then we set the parameters such as selected linear model and
 # names of genotype and expression data files.

-useModel = modelLINEAR; # modelANOVA or modelLINEAR or modelLINEAR_CROSS
+useModel = modelLINEAR # modelANOVA or modelLINEAR or modelLINEAR_CROSS
 SNP_file_name = paste0(base.dir, "/data/SNP.txt")
 expression_file_name = paste0(base.dir, "/data/GE.txt")